jack-d-long/jack-d-long.github.io/content/fast-robots/lab1a.md

 # Lab

 ## Task 1
-I connected the Arduino successfully, but found no way to fix the macOS Sequoia connection issue.
+I connected the Artemis successfully, but found no way to fix the macOS Sequoia connection issue.
 <br>
 <br>